ruthmaina2022/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio

 ## About Me
-#### I am deeply enthusiastic about data science and its vast opportunities.
-My proficiency spans various tools including programming languages like R, Python and SQL, as well as platforms such as Jupyter Notebook, Power BI, and  Tableau, among others.
-Armed with the knowledge and expertise gained through this program, I am highly motivated and eager to make meaningful contributions to the field of data science.
-Feel free to reach out with any questions, comments, or concerns.
+#### My name is Ruth Maina and I am so pleased you’re reviewing my portfolio.
+I am very passionate about data and especially data science and all it has to offer.
+I am proficient in R, Python, and SQL programming languages, using tools such as Jupyter Notebook, Power BI, Pycharm, just to name a few.
+With the tools, knowledge and expertise I acquired in Bellevue University Data Science master’s program, I am motivated and very eager to contribute to the field of Data Science.
-* You can contact me via email at rmaina@my365.bellevue.edu
+* You may contact me via email at rmaina@my365.bellevue.edu

 ## Content Overview
 This GitHub repository contains a collection of various projects I've been working on, highlighting diverse topics, skills, and techniques.
 Feel free to browse through the folders and explore each project in detail.